Vertigo (film): Contemporaneous reception

 Initial critical reception for Vertigo was mixed.
-Variety wrote that the film showed Hitchcock's "mastery", but felt the film was "too long and slow" for "what is basically only a psychological murder mystery".
-Similarly, Philip K. Scheuer of the Los Angeles Times admired the scenery, but found the plot took "too long to unfold" and felt it "bogs down in a maze of detail".
+Variety wrote that the film showed Hitchcock's "mastery", but felt it was "too long and slow" for "what is basically only a psychological murder mystery".
+Similarly, Philip K. Scheuer of the Los Angeles Times admired the scenery, but found that the plot took "too long to unfold" and "bogs down in a maze of detail".
 Scholar Dan Auiler says that this review "sounded the tone that most popular critics would take with the film".
 However, the Los Angeles Examiner loved it, admiring the "excitement, action, romance, glamor and [the] crazy, off-beat love story".

-The New York Times film critic Bosley Crowther also gave Vertigo qualified praise by stating that "[the] secret [of the film] is so clever, even though it is devilishly far-fetched."
+The New York Times film critic Bosley Crowther gave Vertigo qualified praise: "[the] secret [of the film] is so clever, even though it is devilishly far-fetched."
 Richard L. Coe of The Washington Post praised the film as a "wonderful weirdie," writing that "Hitchcock has even more fun than usual with trick angles, floor shots and striking use of color.
 More than once he gives us critical scenes in long shots establishing how he's going to get away with a couple of story tricks."
 John McCarten of The New Yorker wrote derisively that Hitchcock had "never before indulged in such farfetched nonsense."

 The New York Post review echoed many critics': "Let's admit it right now.
 Hitchcock's surfaces are so smooth he thinks he can get away with murder in the logic and realism departments.
 If you want to tear 'Vertigo' apart, it rips easily.
 On the other hand, there's no denying that James Stewart's unactorish acting carries a heavy air of reality into the picture, and Kim Novak's somnambulistic behavior, called for by the script, is something she can do to perfection....It's doubtful that 'Vertigo' can take equal rank with the best of the Hitchcock studies—it has too many holes—but it assays high in visual confectionary of place, person, and celluloid wiles."